 2. Is spinal decompression covered by insurance?

 We can’t speak for every health insurance company, but as a rule of thumb, only surgical treatment is covered by health insurance.

 3. Is spinal decompression painful?

 Not at all.
 The treatment is designed to alleviate pain — not cause it.
-In fact, we’ve experienced that some of our clients feel so relaxed during the treatment that they’ve fallen asleep.
+In fact, in our experience, some of our clients feel so relaxed during the treatment that they’ve fallen asleep.

 5. What are the spinal decompression therapy risks?

 There are no real risks associated with the treatment.
 Some patients may experience slight muscle spasms if they’ve never had their back stretched before, but this is usually a minor issue.

 6. What are the non-surgical spinal decompression therapy side effects?

 None.
 The only side effect you can expect is to feel more relaxed and comfortable due to the absence of neck and back pain.